 Read more about this in Living Now Magazine – December 2015.
 (If you only have time for one short piece, read this one.)

-A shorter earlier version of this post is on OM Times community blog.
-Read it here (1200 words).
 This article goes beyond the usual advice of active support.
 It is about something additional we can each do, equally important, to change things no matter where we are in the world.
+An earlier version of the post below is on OM Times community blog.
+Read it here (1200 words).

 As the days passed, I felt something crucial was missing from my perspective in both articles, particularly related to compassion.
 Friends came forth and filled in some of the blanks, giving me learning experiences related to “deep listening” and also our need to be able to embrace multiple perspectives in order for us all to move forward or evolve as a species.
 I’ve subsequently added lots more additional notes below, they are really just notes to myself, posted here for anyone else who wants them.

 Below you will find wise words from both Thich Nhat Hanh and Thomas Huebl, plus detailed notes, gathered all over, on how to shift energetically to higher levels of being.